Please leave your message below, and our team will get back to you as soon as possible

 We all use lists in our lives and a registry is another name for a list, a registry is merely a secure place where the list is kept safe.
 The ECFSPR is a registry holding data on people with CF throughout the European Union and some of the neighbouring countries over an extended period of time.
 The registry is a database, holding information related to the health of people with CF.

-CF is a rare disease, which means that any particular single CF center, even the largest ones, only have experience with a limited number of patients.
-ECFSPR data are collected for lots of reasons: to increase the knowledge on CF, to determine clinical effectiveness of health care, for comparing and improving standards of care for people with CF, to support health care service planning and for research purposes.
-Collecting data from many countries and centers (in the latest report more than 20,000 patients from 16 countries) gives us the opportunity to compare between CF centers and countries, but also to prepare the landscape for possible clinical trials once new potential treatments arise for example to ensure a sufficient number of patients for research in rare complications, infections or specific genotypes.
+CF is a rare disease, which means that any particular single CF centre, even the largest ones, only have experience with a limited number of patients.
+ECFSPR data are collected for lots of reasons: to increase knowledge on CF, to determine clinical effectiveness of health care, to compare and improve standards of care for people with CF, to support health care service planning and for research purposes.
+Collecting data from many countries and centres gives us the opportunity to compare between CF centres and countries, but also to prepare the landscape for possible clinical trials once new potential treatments arise, for example to ensure a sufficient number of patients for research in rare complications, infections or specific genotypes.

-If researchers request data from the registry they will either get anonymous data (tables, graphs etc) protected by center number or equivalently anonymised European aggregated data.
+If researchers request data from the registry they will either get tables, graphs etc with total numbers or aggregated anonymised data.

 All storage and use of data in the ECFSPR is regulated by Danish, Italian and EU data protection legislation.
-The database in Milan, where the data of the ECFCSPR is stored, is of course protected by all means of data security of both hardware and software.
-If your data are collected initially in a national database, your data are stored there according to national laws and you can learn more about this from your centers.
-If your center is using our online registry software, your personal data are stored at the center and only the anonymous data described above are sent to us.
+The database in Milan, where the data of the ECFCSPR are stored, is of course protected by all means of data security of both hardware and software.
+If your data are collected initially in a national database, your data are stored there in accordance with national laws and you can learn more about this from your centres.
+If your centre is using our online registry collection software, your personal data are stored at the centre, and only the anonymous data described above are sent to us.
 All data are encrypted and password protected.

-There are two ways of participating in the registry.
-You can participate via a national registry collecting data from the centers and sending us all data from that country.
-This is the case for UK, France, Germany, Belgium, Denmark, The Netherlands, Italy, Czech Republik and Sweden.
-In these countries (almost) all centers participate.
+You can participate via a national registry that collects data from the centres and sends us all the data from that country.
+This is the case for UK, France, Germany, Belgium, Denmark, Greece, Norway, Russian Federation, Hungary, Türkiye, Ireland, The Netherlands, Italy, Czech Republik and Sweden.
+In these countries (almost) all centres participate.

-In other countries, the centers use our online software and are thus linked to us directly.
-At the moment this is the case for Spain, Austria, Portugal, Switzerland, Slovenia, Greece and Latvia.
-New centers join us all the time; if you don't know if yours has already done that, ask at your center or send an email to info@ecfregistry.eu and one of our team will get back to you.
+In all other countries, the centres use our online software.
+New centres join us all the time; if you don't know if yours has already done that, ask at your centre or send an email to info@ecfregistry.eu and one of our team will get back to you.

 Direct access to the data is allowed only to the CF centres.
 This means that only your doctor can enter and modify your data.
-The biostatisticians in charge of data management and data analysis can see the database but cannot modify your data and cannot identify you, because your identity is protected by the unique code known only to your center.
-In case the biostatisticians need some clarifications on the data, they send a query to the help-desk (the only one able to link the centre code to the centre name).
-The helpdesk will then contact the centre.
+The biostatisticians in charge of data management and data analysis can see the database but cannot modify your data and cannot identify you, because your identity is protected by the unique code known only to your centre.

-If your data are entered directly from a single center, the centers of a country can appoint a national coordinator who will then get access to anonymous data from all the centers in that country.
+If your data are entered directly from a single centre, the centres of a country can appoint a national coordinator who will then get access to anonymous data from all the centres in that country.
 This way your country will also have a national registry.

 Researchers can apply for data for specific projects.
-The requests are reviewed by a scientific committee to ensure that your data are used according to the legislation and the aims of the registry as stated in the guidelines.
-The scientific committee includes a representative appointed by the CF Europe patient organization.
-If the permission is granted, the data will be analysed in cooperation between the researchers and our biostatisticians.
+The requests are reviewed by a Scientific Committee to ensure that your data are used in accordance with the legislation and the aims of the registry as stated in our guidelines.
+The scientific committee includes a representative appointed by the CF Europe patient organisation.
+If permission is granted, the data will be analysed in cooperation with the researchers and our biostatisticians.

-First check with your local CF center.
-Maybe they are in the process of entering.
-In this case, have patience!
-Getting local data protection approval sometimes takes a very long time and after that the patients need to be informed and included.
-We at the ECFSPR regularly contact the centers that have not yet joined the registry, but we do not have contact details of all centers, especially in Eastern Europe, so you are welcome to send their contact details to us, and we will contact them.
-It can be very powerful if people with CF urge their center to join the registry.
+First check with your local CF centre.
+Maybe they are in the process of joining.
+In this case, be patient!
+Getting local data protection approval sometimes takes a very long time and you also need to be informed and give your consent (if you are a minor your parent/s or legal guardian will consent for you).
+We regularly contact centres that have not yet joined the registry, but we do not have contact details of everyone; you are welcome to send to us their your centre name and city, and we will contact them.
+It can be very powerful if people with CF urge their centres to join the registry.
 Please feel free to talk to your CF team about this.

 For all enquiries, send an email to info@ecfregistry.eu.